GetLightBite/StriveSDK_iOS/README.md

     // =======
     // add the following 3 lines at mark 1.a, near line 19
-    let striveKey = "INSERT_YOUR_KEY_HERE"; // Get one at http://striveSDK.com by selecting a plan
+    let striveKey = "INSERT_YOUR_KEY_HERE" // Get one at http://striveSDK.com by selecting a plan
     StriveInstance.setup(withKey: striveKey)
     StriveInstance.shared().prepare()
     // =======